The Benefits of Computer-Assisted Knee Replacement

 • 4-6 Months: You’ll regain most of your strength and return to unrestricted activity.

 Determining your readiness for knee replacement surgery is a personal decision.
-While Maratt says he can help you understand when surgery is appropriate for your situation, only you can decide when the time is right.
+While Dr. Maratt says he can help you understand when surgery is appropriate for your situation, only you can decide when the time is right.

-“My advice is to take note if you’re unhappy with the choices you’re making, such as choosing to sit in your hotel room rather than going sightseeing with your family,” says Maratt.
+“My advice is to take note if you’re unhappy with the choices you’re making, such as choosing to sit in your hotel room rather than going sightseeing with your family,” says Dr. Maratt.

 “When you get to that point, don’t become sedentary,” he says.
 “Get back to the things in life that you like doing.”